-Staff must comply with the Online Safety policy and the Acceptable Use Policy at all times.
+Staff must comply with the Online Safety and Acceptable Use Policy and Social Media Policy at all times.
 The only acceptable method of contact is via the use of school email accounts or telephone equipment.

 Staff must not engage in inappropriate use of social media which may bring themselves, the school or the school community into disrepute.
 Staff should adopt the highest security settings on any personal profiles they have.